-Why Small Businesses Should Care About Website Security?
+Why Small Businesses Should Care About Website Security in 2020?

 For any site owner, website is the primary channel to interact with their customers.
 Hence, having a secure website not only assures trust but also gives a sense of secure browsing to the customers whereas an unsecured connection is a threat to your official business relationships.